Configuring the Script

 - Choose the Character or Character Group speaking the line

-- Enter the line content itself
+- Enter the line content

 - Click Done to finish editing the line